 Maryland Board of Nursing

-For any inquiries related to nursing licensure in Maryland, please contact the Maryland Board of Nursing.
-Their contact information is provided below.
+For questions about nursing programs and licensure in Maryland, contact the Maryland Board of Nursing.

 Phone: (410) 585-1900